programmer20000/python_for_beginers/mini_program/Simple_pygame_clicker/README.md

 > important warning
->if you use linux do write in end commands digit 3
+>if you use linux do write python3
 >
 > library [pygame](https://pypi.org/project/pygame/)